 Applicants have 2 options for determining level placement:

-For current or returning EAP students who suspend their studies for more than two (2) consecutive 8-week sessions, they must retake the EAP placement test or submit an IELTS/TOEFL placement test result, in order to be placed back into the program.
+For current or returning EAP students who suspend their studies for more than two (2) consecutive 8-week sessions, they must retake the EAP placement test or submit an IELTS/TOEFL placement test result, in order to be placed back

 * 2-year test validation maximum.